The Korea Open is a WTA 250 tennis tournament that is played on outdoor hard courts at the Seoul Olympic Park Tennis Center in Seoul, South Korea.

 Draw

-The draws for the 2023 WTA Korea tennis tournament will be available to view on the WTA Tour website closer to the start of the tournament, with the draw size for the singles tournament being 32 and 16 for the doubles tournament.
+The draws for the 2023 WTA Korea tennis tournament are available to view on the WTA Tour website (see links below), with the draw size for the singles tournament being 32 and 16 for the doubles tournament.

 Prize Money and Points